Forget the great Shakespearean question of life, I am often asked “Is this thing called a spatula or a turner?”

-Spatula or Turner
+Spatula or Turner?

 There are three basic categories for spatulas – the classic spatula, a turner and an icing spatula.

-First, a spatula.
+First, the classic spatula.

-The newer and more popular spatulas made from silicone rubber and which have heat tolerances up to 800 degrees Fahrenheit (425 Celsius).
+The newer and more popular spatulas made from silicone rubber have heat tolerances up to 800°F (425°C).
 This may seem excessive but if you are using the spatula to stir a cream sauce or something similar in a saucepan on the stove, you will find the high heat silicone invaluable.
-The handles on the newer silicone versions are made from wood, metal and sometimes, silicone formed over a metal core.
+The handles on these newer silicone versions are made from wood, metal and sometimes, silicone formed over a metal core.
 Also, these colored silicone spatulas won’t stain like the lesser expensive rubber/plastic ones.
 The higher the heat tolerances, the higher the price.

-Some turners have slots in them to allow fats and juices to drip through when raised.
-Some very specific versions of turners are known as fish spatulas.
-These tend to be longer and/or wider to enable the cook to lift an entire fillet without breaking.
+Some turners have slots in them to allow fats and juices to drip through when the food is raised out of the pan.
+There are very specific versions of turners are known as fish spatulas.
+The fish spatulas tend to be longer and/or wider to enable the cook to lift an entire fillet without breaking.
 These fish turners come with or without slots, but most have slots.

 If you want to avoid confusion in the kitchen shop, just ask for a turner or turning spatula.
 If you need a fish spatula ask specifically for it.

-Finally, icing spatulas.
+And finally, icing spatulas.

-Most people consider icing spatulas to be just another type of “regular” spatula; I don’t.
-The reason is that these spatulas have a very specific purpose and are not sold everywhere.
 The icing spatula is long and thin and will vary in length depending on the size of area to be iced.
-Typically they are metal with plastic or wood handles.
-You will also find all plastic versions.
-There are icing spatula variations such as offset versus straight blade.
-The offset versions help keep your fingers out of the icing, always a good idea.
+Typically they are constructed of metal with plastic or wood handles.
+You can also buy icing spatulas made entirely of plastic.

 One final note, there are products called bowl scrapers which are used for just that, scraping a bowl clean, mostly of thicker batters and dough.
 They are not spatulas.
 The bowl scrappers are made of plastic and have a rounded edge.